Maine Blueberry Pie Recipe

 Wild Maine blueberry pie is bursting with flavor!
 From the sweet and refreshing juicy blueberries and the subtle zing from the lemon to that rich buttery crust, this pie is simply delicious.

-Serve this perfect summertime treat with a scoop of vanilla ice cream for one irresistible dessert that will have you asking for more.
+Serve this perfect summertime treat with a scoop of vanilla ice cream for a homemade dessert that will have you asking for more.

 Last year, my family and I spent a glorious week in Maine.
 And to us, it was heaven on earth.
 While we basked in the incredible landscape, the true treasure for me was the food!
 Mainers do it right y’all.